emnguyen/cs50-fall2021/exercises/week7-exercises.md

 ### Using SELECT

-- Write `SELECT` queries to answer these questions:
+- Write `SELECT` queries to answer these questions (Do the first 3, then move on the next part.
+If you have time, return to these and do the rest!)

 ```sql
 -- What is Alice's student id?